bitwuzla/bitwuzla/docs/c/types/bitwuzlaoptions.rst

 BitwuzlaOptions
 ---------------

-A :cpp:struct:`Bitwuzla` instance is created from a configuration options :cpp:struct:`BitwuzlaOptions` instance via :cpp:func:`bitwuzla_options_new()`, and must be released via :cpp:func:`bitwuzla_options_delete()`.
+A :cpp:type:`Bitwuzla` instance is created from a configuration options :cpp:type:`BitwuzlaOptions` instance via :cpp:func:`bitwuzla_options_new()`, and must be released via :cpp:func:`bitwuzla_options_delete()`.